-• 190 games, 109 goals
+- 1975-85 - 190 games, 109 goals

 Tough, determined, straight-ahead midfielder who could take a spectacular mark - just how good was that spectacular one-hander over Wayne Phillis, when Phillis had moved to Norwood? - and added steel to the skilful sides of John Halbert.
-And do you reckon he could dish out a hip-andshoulder bump?
+And do you reckon he could dish out a hip-and-shoulder bump?
 Glenelg Oval still might be shaking after that bump of 1983.

 As the 20th century came to a close, no-one wore the black-and-gold jumper more proudly than Nick Chigwidden - captain for a record eight years and winner of four successive best-and-fairest awards from 1991-94.
 After seven seasons without major round involvement, the Bays stormed into the finals in 2007, claiming their first finals win since 1992.
-For the first time in Glenelg's history it won successive minor premierships - in 2008-09 - but, captained by inspirational Ben Mules, fell agonisingly short in the '08 grand final.
-In 2012 gutsy midfielder Ty Allen became part of Tigers folklore by becoming the 10th player to claim three best-and-fairest awards - a feat since equalled by Jack Oatey Medallist Matt Snook.
-In 2019 a 33-year premiership drought was shattered when Mark Stone's side overpowered Port Adelaide by 28 points in front of 39,105 screaming fans on iconic Adelaide Oval.
+For the first time in Glenelg's history it won successive minor premierships - in 2008-09 - but, led by outstanding clubman Ben Mules and inspired by triple best-and-fairest Ty Allen, fell agonisingly short in the '08 grand final.
+In 2019 a 33-year premiership drought was shattered when Mark Stone's side overpowered Port Adelaide by 28 points in front of 39, 105 fans on iconic Adelaide Oval.
 It capped an unforgettable season, also highlighted by Luke Partington's Magarey Medal win and Liam McBean and Luke Reynolds topping SANFL's goalkicking list.
+Gutsy midfielder Matt Snook was a thoroughly deserving Jack Oatey Medallist and, having now won a remarkable four club champion awards, he is among the Tigers this year spearheading another premiership charge.
+With firstyear coach Darren Reeves and skipper Max Proud leading the way, the Tigers couldn't be in better hands.